robocode-dev/tank-royale/docs/docs/articles/intro.md

-# Introduction
+# What is Robocode?

-## About

-Robocode is a [programming game](https://en.wikipedia.org/wiki/Programming_game) where the goal is to code an autonomous bot to compete against other bots in a virtual battle arena.
-A player is a programmer of a bot, who have no direct influence on the game.
-Instead, the player must write the program of a bot containing commands for how the bot must behave and react to various events occurring during a battle.
-The name Robocode is short for*Robot code*.
+Robocode is a [programming game](https://en.wikipedia.org/wiki/Programming_game) where the goal is to *code a robot* to compete against other robots in a virtual battle arena.
+The player is the programmer of the robot, who will have no direct influence on the game.
+Instead, the player must write a program for the brain of the robot.
+This program is telling it how to behave and react to events occurring in the battle arena.
+So the name Robocode is a short term for "Robot code."

-## Purpose

-The bots in the game are virtual tanks that must fight each other to become the last standing like in a [battle royale game](https://en.wikipedia.org/wiki/Battle_royale_game).
+Note that sometimes we use the shorter term "bot" instead of "robot," which means the same thing in Robocode.

-The game is designed to help you and others learn how to program and have fun while learning it.
-It also fits for studying or improving [machine learning](https://en.wikipedia.org/wiki/Machine_learning) in a fast running real-time game.
+The game is designed to help you learn how to program and improve your programming skills and have fun while doing it.

-## Motto

-The motto of Robocode is:

-**Build the best - destroy the rest!**
+Robocode is also useful when studying or improving [machine learning](https://en.wikipedia.org/wiki/Machine_learning) in a fast-running real-time game.

+Robocode's battles take place on a battlefield, where small automated tank robots fight it out until only one is left.
+Please notice that Robocode contains no gore, no blood, no people, and no politics.
+The battles are simply for the excitement of the competition that we love so much.